 Is an 84-Month Auto Loan a Good Idea?

-Thinking of an 84-month auto loan?
-It may or may not be a good idea.
+Conventional wisdom says that you usually wouldn't want to spend that long paying for a quickly depreciating asset like a car.
+But there may some situations in which an 84-month auto loan makes sense.
 With all types of loans, whether for a house, car, or college education, you have to consider the tradeoff between three key things:

 First, let’s consider the biggest “wallet shock” of any loan: the monthly payment.
 While far from the most important consideration of any loan, it is critical that you will be able to afford this payment each month without straining your budget or dipping into savings.

 If you are looking to minimize your monthly payment, the 84-month plan is a winner.
 What’s not to love about a monthly payment that is half the size of a 36-month loan?
 But you probably also notice that there is not a huge difference between the payment you will be making once the number of years increases: what is the big difference, you will wonder, between a 60, 72, and 84-month loan?